How to Grow Your Art Business During Economic Uncertainty (Even When You’re Scared to Start)

 Picture this: It’s 2009.
 I’m up late at my kitchen table, surrounded by nearly empty art supplies, zero dollars, and a recession screaming, “Maybe this isn’t the time to start your own creative business.”

-I literally wrote about this in my upcoming book The Artist’s Side Hustle— (available for pre-order now) out Nov 18, 2025 via Hay House—because starting this dream while working full‑time in chaos?
+I literally wrote about this in my new book The Artist’s Side Hustle— (available in paperback, ebook, and audiobook formats now) published with Hay House—because starting this dream while working full‑time in chaos?
 That’s the whole point.

 It’s Not Just Hard—It Can Be HARD AND FUN